GleapSDK/Capacitor-SDK/README.md

 ## Capacitor 4 or earlier

-Please install use `capacitor-gleap-plugin-v4` to install our capacitor v4 support package.
+Please install the plugin version from our capacitor-v4 brunch with `npm install GleapSDK/Capacitor-SDK#capacitor-v4 --save` if you are using capacitor 4 or earlier.

 ## API